regolith-linux/regolith-linux.github.io/policies.md

 ## Contribution

 As an open source project, Regolith Linux is open to anyone to extend, fork, or modify as they see fit.
 People are welcome to join as contributors to the project if interested.
-Please file an issue describing the change you'd like to be made to Regolith before doing the work however, so we do not waste anybody's time.
+Please file an issue describing the change you'd like to be made to Regolith before doing the work however, so we do not waste your time.
+Also take a look at [the roadmap](https://regolith-linux.org/news.html#roadmap) to see what is actively being developed and future plans.

 ## Monetization